MarioVzi/adv1/readme.md

 > official configuration from Kinesis as this repo won't be updated anymore to incorporate new ZMK
 > features.

-# Demo config for Kinesis Advantage 360 pro
+# Demo config for Kinesis Advantage 360 pro1

 This is a variation of the [official ZMK configuration](https://github.com/KinesisCorporation/Adv360-Pro-ZMK) for the Advantage